xuzhao9/github-actions-prototype/README.md

 # Github Actions Test Repo

+This is a PR with the magic word.

 ## Test PR body

 If the PR contains a line starting with a magic word: "TORCHBENCH: ", run an action on the PR.